MicrosoftDocs/dynamics-365-project-operations/articles/psa/add-in-plan-work-4x.md

 ms.reviewer: johnmichalak
 ---

-# Plan your work in Microsoft Project with the Project Service add-in
+# Plan your work in Microsoft Project with the Project Operations add-in

 [!include [banner](../includes/psa-now-project-operations.md)]